evkx/evkx.github.io/content/models/_index.md

 ---
-title: EV Brands & models
+title: EV models
-linktitle: Brands & models
+linktitle: EV models
 description: The future is electric, and EVKX.net gives you a complete overview of the EV market's brands, models, and variants.
-weight: 2
+weight: 30
 ---
 ## Audi